Test for non-negligible adverse shifts: Experiments

 \subsection{Simulated shifts}

+We compare \texttt{D-SOS} to two modern tests of equal distribution in unsupervised settings.
+These benchmarks illustrate the simplicity and performance of our approach where we have an abundance of choice.
+The field has been churning out new and powerful two-sample tests of equal distribution.
+These tests are a natural baseline for \texttt{D-SOS} because they are commonly used to detect distribution shift.
+We look at both the \texttt{energy} and the classifier test.
+We show that overall, \texttt{D-SOS} performs favorably.
+We lose little by using a test for no adverse shift instead of a test of equal distribution. \texttt{D-SOS} seldom loses and often matches or exceeds the performance of these tests.

-We compare \texttt{D-SOS} to two modern tests of equal distribution based on simulated data.
-The first is a classifier two-sample test, \texttt{ctst} for short. \texttt{ctst} tests whether a classifier can reliably distinguish training from test instances.
+The first test is the \texttt{energy} test, a type of kernel-based (distance-based) test \citep{szekely2004testing}.
+The second, arguably the main inspiration for \texttt{D-SOS}, is a classifier two-sample test, \texttt{ctst} \citep{kim2021classification}. \texttt{ctst} tests whether a classifier can reliably identify training from test instances.
 If so, it is taken as evidence against the null.
-Lopez-Paz and Oquab ( \hyperlink{ref-lopez2016revisiting}{2017}) and Cai, Goggin, and Jiang ( \hyperlink{ref-cai2020two}{2020}) show that \texttt{ctst} can match the performance of kernel-based tests.
-The second is the \texttt{energy} test (Székely, Rizzo, and others \hyperlink{ref-szekely2004testing}{2004}), a type of kernel test (Sejdinovic et al. \hyperlink{ref-sejdinovic2012hypothesis}{2012}).
-To be consistent with \texttt{D-SOS}, we implement \texttt{ctst} with the same classifier and hyperparameters.
-Following Clémençon, Depecker, and Vayatis ( \hyperlink{ref-ciemenccon2009auc}{2009}), this \texttt{ctst} variant uses sample splitting, as does \texttt{DSOS-SS}, and the AUC as a test statistic.
-Both \texttt{ctst} and \texttt{D-SOS} use the classifier's prediction (probability) as its scores.
+Both \texttt{D-SOS} and \texttt{ctst} leverage the same underlying classifier and classification scores.
 As this score increases, so does the likelihood that an observation belongs to the test set, as opposed to the training set.

-We simulate shifts from a two-component multivariate Gaussian mixture model (GMM).
-The training and test set are drawn from:
+Following \citet{ciemenccon2009auc}, this \texttt{ctst} variant uses sample splitting, as does \texttt{DSOS-SS}, but the AUC rather than the WAUC as a test statistic.
+The weighting scheme is what differentiates the two.